My Account

 Save preferences

+But how many of us actually followed through?
+Did childhood dreams become adult careers—or did reality write a different story?
 According to new research, more than 6 in 10 people did not achieve their childhood dreams.
+If you want to learn more, read on.

 Unfulfilled Promises of Yesteryear

-In other cases, the reality of the childhood job showed it wasn’t the dream they expected: ‘My childhood dream job was to be a veterinarian.
-I got a job working for a veterinarian for a year and had several experiences that taught me that I couldn’t mentally handle the harder parts of the job’.
+“My childhood dream job was to be a veterinarian.
+I worked for one for a year and had several experiences that showed me I couldn’t mentally handle the harder parts of the job.”

 dream jobs